-SITE SELECTION Site selection

-Introduction Selecting a site that is suitable for suspended mussel cultivation is clearly of fundamental importance.
+SITE SELECTION Site selection Introduction Selecting a site that is suitable for dredge mussle cultivation is clearly of fundamental importance.
 It requires careful consideration of a range of different factors and these are examined in detail in this section.
-If at all possible, it is advisable to monitor the conditions at any prospective site for at least a year before any commercial culture begins.
+If at all possible, it is advisable to monitor the conditions at any prospective site for at least a year before any commercial culture begins - an assessment of existing wild mussel beds would be fundamental.
 Growth differences between sites usually reflect differences in conditions that may be fairly specific to the sites, but you should also be aware that these could vary between years.
-Key issues include: